richm/linux-system-roles-logging/design_docs/rsyslog_new_input_output_roles_proposal.md

 This is a typical example of the configuration.
 In logging_outputs, the to-be-configured output roles are listed.
 In logging_inputs, the to-be-configure input roles are listed.
-Each input role has `rsyslog_use_OUTPUT_ruleset: true|false` to specify which output the log messages are sent to.
 ```
 logging_outputs:
   - name: forward-output
     type: forwards
-    rsyslog_forwards_actions:
-      - name: to-remote
     protocol: tcp
     target: remote_host_name.remote_domain_name
     port: 514
   - name: file-output
     type: files
 logging_inputs:
   - name: basic-input
     type: basics
-    rsyslog_use_files_ruleset: true
   - name: file-input
     type: files
-    rsyslog_use_files_ruleset: true
-    rsyslog_use_forwards_ruleset: true
+logging_flows:
+  - name: flow0
+    inputs: [basic-input]
+    outputs: [file-output]
+  - name: flow1
+    inputs: [file-input]
+    outputs: [file-output, forward-output]
 ```
 There are some exceptions.
 - The files output is configured, by default.
-That is, even if there is no input roles that write logs to the local files, the files output config file is deployed.
-The filters and the actions in the configuration file (30-output.files) are equivalent to the ones in the original rsyslog.conf.
+That is, even if there is no logging_outputs is given, the `files` output config file is deployed.
+The filters and the actions in the configuration file (30-output-files.conf) are equivalent to the ones in the original rsyslog.conf.
-- Boolean parameter rsyslog_use_file_ruleset is true, by default, in the basics input role.
-For the basics input (imjournal) to skip writing to the local system logs into the local log files, `rsyslog_use_files_ruleset: false` needs to be added, explicitly.

-Using the exception rules, this snippet of the inventory file will configure equivalent to the original rsyslog.conf.
+Using the exception rules, this snippet of the inventory variables will configure equivalent to the original rsyslog.conf.
 Note: rsyslog_default is going to be eliminated next.
 ```
 logging_enabled: true
 rsyslog_default: false